-No Trustee received any remuneration for services as Trustee.
-The Trustees received travelling and out of pocket expenses, totalling £11,079 (2018: £6,106) in respect of General Synod duties, duties as Archdeacon or Area / Rural Dean, and other duties as Trustees.
+No Trustee received remuneration for services as a Trustee.
+The Trustees received travel and out of pocket expenses, totalling £4,443 (2019: £11,079) in respect of General Synod duties, duties as a Trustee and also in their diocesan role as Archdeacon or Area / Rural Dean.
+The majority of expenses were paid for Trustee's diocesan roles; the amount paid for as a Trustee was insignificant.